Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 ## La Liga and Premier League Edition

 The Footy Game Finder website displays information in a table via click on "radio buttons" about upcoming top league football matches and also more info such as date, home team and away team.
-The website also contains league leaderboards which display information about standings and top scorers from the leagues.
+The website also contains league leaderboard which display information about top scorers from the leagues.
 It also contains information about the Footy Game Finder Co. in the footer, for the the users to contact or get a clearer picture of the company background.

 ## Project idea

-My idea was to build an one page website with a very simple usability and that also to make it easy for all football lovers to find both La Liga and Premier League team's upcoming games. ords and top scorer.
+My idea and soltution for this project was to build a one page website with a very simple usability and that also to make it easy for all football lovers to find both La Liga and Premier League team's upcoming games, top scorers and extra.
 ## User Experience (UX)
 The idea for this project was to build a API front-end website for a fictive company that is showing the top leagues's upcoming games.